syncfusion-content/javascript-docs/js/Schedule/Customization.md

         // For sub-controls used within the custom appointment window
         $("#StartTime").ejDateTimePicker({ width: "150px" });
         $("#EndTime").ejDateTimePicker({ width: "150px" });
-        // For dialog control which is to be used as customized appointment window
+        // For dialog control that is used as customized appointment window
         $("#customWindow").ejDialog({
             width: 600,
             height: "auto",